 |Decimal Number||Double||any decimal number within the range of |

-Each environment has its own API key which must be used to initialize the ConfigCat SDK within your application.
+Each environment-config pair has its own API key which must be used to initialize the ConfigCat SDK within your application.

-A collection of Projects.
-It might be a good idea to invite others to your Team to collaborate.
+A collection of Configs, Environments and Team members.
+A Product typically represents your application (or your service) and the people working on it.
+It might be a good idea to invite others to your Product to collaborate.